Christopher B. Kaiser

-Christopher Barina Kaiser is a noted author and scholar, with doctorates in astrophysics (Harvard/University of Colorado) and Christian dogmatics (University of Edinburgh).
+Christopher Barina Kaiser is a noted author and scholar, with doctorates in astrophysics (Harvard University/University of Colorado Boulder) and Christian dogmatics (University of Edinburgh).
 His Creation and the History of Science (1991) received an outstanding book award from the Templeton Foundation.
 Henry Margenau and William G. Pollard, by his own admission, were two writers who influenced him as a science student in the 1960s.